How to Read a Tape Measure Perfectly

 Measuring Tape Best Practises

-Yes, using a tape measure requires safety precautions.
+Yes, even something as simple as a tape measure comes with safety precautions.
 Here are some things to keep in mind:

 How to Use a Tape Measure Safely